A unique overview of the Victoria Golf Club History

 Later in 1958 Bachli was a member of the Australian team that won the inaugural Eisenhower Cup tournament at St Andrews.
 Twice he was Australian Amateur Champion in 1948 and 1962 and 3 times the Victorian champion.

-A small plaque in the clubhouse is a constant reminder that in 1954 Bachli was the first Australian ever to win the coveted British Amateur Championship and in the same year, Peter Thomson became the first Australian to win the British Open.
+A small plaque in the clubhouse is a constant reminder that in 1954 Bachli was the first Australian ever to win the coveted British Amateur Championship.
+In the same year, Peter Thomson became the first Australian to win the British Open.
 For one glorious year the two greatest trophies in world golf, the ‘Auld Jug’ itself and the British Amateur Cup sat side by side on the mantelpiece in the member’s bar.
 Not only were the two pieces of silverware symbols of Australia’s emergence as a world power in golf, but also they focused the game’s global spotlight onto Victoria Golf Club in a way no other club in Australia ever will be able to boast.
-Those achievements alone would set this club apart from others, but there is much, much more of which Victoria Golf Club members can be justifiably proud.

 In more recent times Geoff Ogilvy, a Junior Champion of the club and 1997 Victorian Amateur Champion, triumphed in the 2006 US Open defeating Phil Mickleson, Jim Furyk and Colin Montgomerie by a single stroke in dramatic circumstances at the Winged Foot Golf Club in New York.
-Since then Ogilvy, the Australian PGA winner of 2008 and the Australian Open Champion in 2010, has added 3 World Golf Championships to his major victory and continues to frequent the club where the clubhouse terrace is dedicated in his honour.
+Since then Ogilvy, the Australian PGA winner of 2008 and the Australian Open Champion in 2010, has added 3 World Golf Championships to his major victory.
+He continues to play at the club where he is a Life Member and the clubhouse terrace is dedicated in his honour.

 The glory days of Victoria Golf Club members, in fact started way back in 1904 when The Honourable Michael Scott won the first Australian Open ever played.
 He repeated the feat in 1907 in the same year that he was Club Champion at both Victoria Golf Club and Royal Melbourne Golf Club, a feat that has only been repeated since by State Champion, John Lindsay in 1994.
 Scott achieved Australian Amateur Champion status in 1905, 1907, 1909 and 1910.
 He was also victorious in the Victoria Amateur Championship in 1904, 1905, 1907, 1908, 1909 and 1910 making him one of the most dominant players of his era.
 Scott later returned to his native country of England and has the distinction of being the oldest winner of the British Amateur Championship in 1933, just shy of his 55th birthday.
 Scott went on to be a Walker Cup representative as well as the Captain of the renowned Royal St. George’s Golf Club.

-The Club Champion of 1906 at VGC was another famous name, the name of Sir Norman Brooks.
-In 1907 Brooks had the distinction of winning the Wimbledon Singles Tennis Championship.
+The Club Champion of 1906 at VGC is another famous name, that adorns the honour boards.
+A year after winning the Club Championship, Sir Norman Brooks had the distinction of winning the Wimbledon Singles Tennis Championship in 1907.
 Brooks would go on to win the most famous tournament in world tennis again in 1914 and finish runner up on two further occasions at The All England Club.
 Brooks also won his third major event, the Australian Men’s Singles Championship which has its perpetual trophy named in his honour.
 Today’s tennis stars play for the ‘Norman Brooks trophy’ at the Australian Open in the first Grand Slam event of every year.